MaloofLab/Baker-2019-PLosG-Brapa-neworks/README.md

 I have taken two approaches: using mutual ranks and using WGCNA.

+** Mar 28, 2018** I reorganized the repo into "scripts", "input", "output", and "presentations".
+Many file links will be broken.

 The main scripts are the .RMD files.

 * `Process Counts.Rmd` starts from RNAseq counts, normalizes and voom transforms in preparation for network building.